NEW - Rotary Chisels - a Revolutionary new way to Carve!

 Carving Burs

-These are some of the burs I use most often in carving, cutting and inlaying materials into gourds.
+These are some of the burs Bonnie Gibson uses most often in carving, cutting and inlaying materials into gourds.

 1/8 inch shank

-Use this one for relief carving, to inlay heishi and for stippling techniques. $5 each
+Use these for relief carving, to inlay heishi and for stippling techniques.

 1/8 inch shank